sodapopcan/shipping_materials/README.md

 This is my first foray into the world of library authoring.
 I welcome any and all advice and pull requests with open arms, but for the love of whoever or whatever you believe in: please follow [these guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) when writing your commit messages.
-# Warning

-I released this gem on Friday, July 19, 2013.
-All tests are passing, though I am still making some changes.

-## Installation

-    $ gem install shipping_materials

-## Usage

-See the examples folder for now.

 ## Contributing